 Well… I got news for you: You’ve been conned!

 If you do a quick Google search, you’ll find dozens of these dive industry market studies promising astonishing growth in the years to come.
-Usually, these dive industry statistics are available for a price between US$2K and US$5K.
-They sold you the same rosy numbers in 2016, 2017, 2018, and 2019.
+Usually, these dive industry statistics are available for a price varying between US$2K and US$5K.
+They sold you the same rosy numbers in 2016, 2017, 2018, 2019, and 2020.
 And they’ll sell you the same ones next year.

 So… I got more news for you: Not everything you read on the internet is true!

-You could have gotten as reliable dive industry statistics and market data by giving $40 to your local tarot card reader.
+You could have gotten as much reliable dive industry statistics and market data by giving $40 to your local tarot card reader.
 By the way, if you are still feeling generous with spreading your money around, you are welcome to buying me a coffee, here.
+Really.
+Thanks!